A History of Tax Sheltering For Sports Team Ownership

 It took until the early 1970s before the IRS finally began to look with some suspicion at what was going on in sports.
 In 1970, in what appears to be the first serious attempt by the IRS to limit or eliminate the Veeck tax shelter, the IRS took a stand against future MLB Commissioner Bud Selig.

 When a group led by Selig bought the bankrupt Seattle Pilots baseball team in April of 1970 for $10.8 million and moved it to Milwaukee, the 35-year-old used car dealer allocated $100,000 of the purchase price to equipment and supplies, $500,000 to the value of the franchise including league membership, and $10.2 million to the 149 players that he bought.
-Allocating 94 percent of the purchase price to the “player contracts” asset and then depreciating the value of that asset over five years would produce a tax shield of more than $2 million per year ($10.2 million / 5 years).
+Allocating 94 percent of the purchase price to the “player contracts” asset and then depreciating the value of that asset over five years would produce a tax shield on more than $2 million of income per year ($10.2 million / 5 years).

 With the top marginal tax rate for individuals hovering around 70 percent at the time, Selig stood to earn as much as $7.1 million in future tax offsets over a five-year period.
 Essentially, the IRS would be funding up to 66 percent of the purchase price in the form of future tax breaks!